 1. Ingestion and updating of data in real-time:

 Automation allows for data to be ingested and updated in real-time.
 This can help to ensure that all of your data is up-to-date without the need for manual intervention.
-It also enables you to scale as your business grows quickly.For example, if you have a data warehouse that is being used for analytics and customer segmentation, automation can help to ensure the freshness of your data.
+It also enables you to scale as your business grows quickly.For example, if you have a data warehouse that in real time data is being used for analytics and customer segmentation, automation can help to ensure the freshness of your data.

 2. Workflow automation: